-The senate elects its chair and secretary from among voting members of the university faculty.
+The senate elects its chair and secretary as defined in the Faculty Senate By-laws.
 The secretary may vote in the Faculty Senate only if also a senator.
 The chair may vote in the Faculty Senate only to break a tie.
 The chair shall serve a two-year term and shall be elected at the beginning of the second year of the preceding chair's term.
 The secretary shall serve a three-year term and shall be elected at the beginning of the third year of the preceding secretary's term.